MAX PLANCK YEARBOOK OF UNITED NATIONS LAW

 The Editorial Advisory Board is comprised of a committee of expert scholars from around the world.
 They will work in close association with the editorial secretariat (i.e. the Editors-in-Chief and the Managing Editor of the UNYB), in developing the overall Yearbook strategy for future volumes, and mainly act as pioneers for the promotion and development of the publication.

-Martha M Bradley is Associate Professor in the Department of Public Law, Faculty of Law, University of Johannesburg.
-She specializes in Public International Law and International Humanitarian Law.
-Professor Bradley is a Y1 National Research Foundation rated Scholar.
-This rating relates to a young researcher (within 5 years from PhD) who is recognised by the reviewers as having the potential (demonstrated by research products) to establish him/herself as a researcher and with an indication that he/she has the potential to become a future leader in his/her field.
-Martha Bradley holds an LLB degree, and LLM in International Air, Space and Telecommunications Law in 2014, an LLM in Shipping Law, and the LLD degree in Public International Law.
+Martha M Bradley is an Associate Professor in the Department of Public Law, Faculty of Law, University of Johannesburg.
+She specialises in Public International Law and International Humanitarian Law.
+Professor Bradley is a Y1 National Research Foundation-rated Scholar.
+This rating relates to a young researcher (within 5 years of PhD) who is recognised by the reviewers as having the potential (demonstrated by research products) to establish themselves as a researcher and demonstrated an indication that they have the potential to become a future leader in their field.
+Martha Bradley holds an LLB degree, an LLM in International Air, Space and Telecommunications Law in 2014, an LLM in Shipping Law, and an LLD degree in Public International Law.
 Martha has completed several certificate courses at the International Institute for Humanitarian Law in San Remo.
 Professor Bradley recently was selected by the Minister of Higher Education of South Africa to participate in the DHET Future Professors Program Cohort 1 Phase 2 where 29 promising academics from South African universities are selected to undergo advanced training to develop their capabilities and fill the gaps in the professoriate in South Africa.

 Yifeng Chen is an associate professor at the Peking University Law School and deputy director of the Peking University Institute of International Law.
-Before joining the Peking University, He was a post-doctoral researcher at the University of Helsinki from 2010-2013.
-His fields of interest include history and theory of international law, international organizations, global governance and labour law.
+Before joining Peking University, He was a post-doctoral researcher at the University of Helsinki from 2010-2013.
+His fields of interest include the history and theory of international law, international organisations, global governance and labour law.

-Professor Alexander Proelss is the Chair in the International Law of the Sea and International Environmental Law, Public International Law and Public Law at the Faculty of Law of the University of Hamburg, where he is also the Director of the Institute for the Law of the Sea and for Maritime Law (ISSR).
-Prior to his move to Hamburg, he was Professor for Public Law, in particular Public International Law and European Union Law, and Director of the Institute of Environmental Law (IUTR) and the Institute for Legal Policy (IRP) at Trier University.
+Professor Alexander Proelss is the Chair of the International Law of the Sea and International Environmental Law, Public International Law and Public Law at the Faculty of Law of the University of Hamburg, where he is also the Director of the Institute for the Law of the Sea and for Maritime Law (ISSR).
+Prior to his move to Hamburg, he was a Professor of Public Law, in particular, Public International Law and European Union Law, and Director of the Institute of Environmental Law (IUTR) and the Institute for Legal Policy (IRP) at Trier University.
 International environmental law and the international law of the sea constitute the focal points of his research.
-Alexander Proelss has been a member of several national and international research consortia and has advised State agencies, international organizations and NGOs both in Germany and abroad at numerous occasions.
+Alexander Proelss has been a member of several national and international research consortia and has advised State agencies, international organisations and NGOs both in Germany and abroad on numerous occasions.

-Ntina Tzouvala is an Associate Professor at the ANU College of Law and a Global Fellow at the NUS Centre for International Law.
+Ntina Tzouvala is an Associate Professor, at the School of Global and Public Law, University of New South Wales Faculty of Law & Justice.
 Her work focuses on the history, theory and political economy of international law.
 Her first monograph, Capitalism as Civilisation: a History of International Law (Cambridge UP, 2020), was awarded the ASIL Certificate of Merit for a preeminent contribution to creative scholarship and the Australian Legal Research Award (ALRA) in the book category.

 Past Issues